-When Jerrell Anthony Melton III arrived at Morehouse four years ago, he was somewhat shy, he says, and socially awkward.
-He graduates this week a well-rounded, self-assured, Morehouse Man.
+When Jerrell Anthony Melton III arrived at Morehouse, he was shy, he says, and socially awkward.
+He graduated on May 20 a well-rounded, self-assured, Morehouse Man.

 “I have a particular self-confidence with the education I’ve been given,” says the 21-year-old music major and accomplished pianist.
 “I’m well-rounded now.
-I feel I can go anywhere and know how to manage, whatever I’m doing.”
+I feel I can go anywhere and manage, whatever I’m doing.”

-Before enrolling at Morehouse, Melton’s world revolved around his hometown of Fayetteville, Ga.
-Metro Atlanta was familiar to him while growing up, and Morehouse was a household name.
-But Melton didn’t apply to the College until late in his senior year at Sandy Creek High School.
+Before Morehouse College, Melton’s world revolved around his hometown of Fayetteville, Ga.
+Atlanta was familiar to him while growing up, and Morehouse was a household name.
+But Melton didn’t apply to the College until late in his high school senior year.

 Melton’s home while growing up was run by his working mother, Cheryl Melton, now a procurement specialist at The Coca-Cola Co.
-(His father, the late Jerrell Anthony Melton II, passed away when Melton was young.)
-A bit of a loner, Melton gravitated easily to music after his sister began piano lessons.
+(His father passed away when Melton was young.)
+A bit of a loner, Melton gravitated to music after his sister began piano lessons.

 “In a sense, I was a child prodigy,” Melton explains.
-“My sister was in lessons at a young age, and when I was four or five I’d play behind her, playing whatever she did, by ear.
-The ear is what got me to where I am today.”
+“My sister was in lessons at a young age, and when I was four or five I’d play whatever she did, by ear.”

-One childhood teacher, the late Archie Black—a Morehouse graduate and owner of the Archie Black Piano Academy—took an interest in Melton and guided the talented young man until Black passed away when his star student was in high school.
-“He was the wisest and most spiritually grounded people I knew,” Melton recalls.
+One teacher, the late Archie Black, mentored and guided the talented young man until Black passed away when his star student was in high school.
+“He was the wisest and most spiritually grounded person I knew,” Melton recalls.
 “So, he became a father figure for my life.”

-At Morehouse, Melton has sung with the Glee Club, the College Jazz Band, and the choir of nearby Friendship Baptist Church.
-He got involved in a music fraternity, the Phi Mu Alpha Sinfonia Fraternity of America, serving as the group’s Morehouse music director for two years.
-And he also surprised himself by making some close friends—friends he believes will be steadfast for life.
+At Morehouse, Melton sang with the Glee Club, the College Jazz Band, and the choir of nearby Friendship Baptist Church.
+He got involved in a music fraternity, the Phi Mu Alpha Sinfonia Fraternity of America, serving as the group’s Morehouse music director.
+And he surprised himself by making some close friends he believes will be steadfast for life.

 “I didn’t have many male friends before college, and now I feel like they’re brothers,” Melton says.
 “Whatever they need, I’m there for them, and I know they’re always there for me.
 It’s that feeling of having somebody for life.”

-Where Melton will be in five to 10 years after leaving Morehouse, however, is unclear.
-He’s finishing an EP that he hopes to release in June, and soon he’ll begin composing his own musical: “a production of my own musical inspiration.”
-He’s tempted to stay in the South because of the vibrant music scenes in both Atlanta and Nashville, but with his love of Broadway, Melton may head to New York City.
+Where Melton will be in five to 10 years, however, is unclear.
+He’s finishing an EP that he hopes to release this summer, and plans to compose his own musical.
+He’s tempted to stay in the South because of the vibrant music scenes in Atlanta and Nashville, but with his love of Broadway, Melton may head to New York City.

 “I’d like to see myself established as a musical artist in many senses, like John Legend or Stevie Wonder who’ve gone beyond singing at the piano and into film scoring or musical theater,” he says.

-Though his future is somewhat obscure, Melton’s appreciation for the past four years at Morehouse is crystal clear.
-He’s grateful for the College’s resources, excellent curriculum, strong brotherhood, network of alumni, and, perhaps most of all, for faculty in the Department of Music.
+Though his future’s somewhat obscure, Melton’s appreciation for Morehouse is crystal clear.
+He’s grateful for the College’s resources, excellent curriculum, strong brotherhood, network of alumni, and, most of all, for faculty in the Department of Music.